Zona Pellucida for cancer immunotherapy

 Based on these findings, PRO has patent protected the potential use of ZP antigens for the treatment of ZP expressing cancers.
 Since earlier unpublished research has shown that ZP3 is the strongest immunogen, the treatment concept is focused on active and passive immunisation against the ZP3 antigen.
 The demonstration of expression of ZP3 by a tumour is a biomarker for treatment.

 Proof of principle of ZP3 immunotherapy was obtained in a transgenic animal mouse model for granulosa cell ovarian cancer.
 A mixed humoral/cellular response was demonstrated preventing the formation of tumours as well as reducing the size of existing tumours and preventing the occurrence of metastasis.
-The ovarian cancer application of ZP3 immunisation has been exclusively licensed out to HRA Pharma S.A. in France.
+In October 2014, the ovarian cancer application of ZP3 immunisation has been exclusively licensed out to HRA Pharma in France.
 All other applications, including those for advanced and metastatic prostate and other ZP3 expressing cancers have been retained by PRO.
 Preclinical studies are in progress for the active immunisation route by HRA Pharma.
-PRO is looking for partners to develop ZP3 antibodies for passive immunisation for other applications.
+PRO is looking for partners to develop ZP3 immunotherapy for active and/or passive immunisation for other cancer applications.